Jackie Symmons

 Climate Reality Leader, Independent

 I was a police officer in the UK for 25 years.
 I then retrained as an International Mountain Leader and have guided all over the world.
 In 2011, I won the Bronze in the Wanderlust Magazine World Guide Awards.
-I stumbled into conservation work, firstly in Borneo, and this opened my eyes to our need to change the way we do things.
-During the covid confinements when I could no longer work as a guide, I took to writing, and published a novel, Stonechild, where the famous London statues come to life with their important message on conservation.
+I stumbled into conservation work, firstly in Borneo, and worked on expeditions to Danum Valley and Maliau Basin.
+This opened my eyes to our need to change the way we do things.
+As an expedition leader, I was able to educate and encourage my clients when working in the rainforest or at rehabilitation centres.
+During the covid confinements when I could no longer work as a guide, I took to writing, and published a novel, Stonechild, where the famous London statues come to life with their important message on climate change.
 I also trained as a Climate Reality Leader.

 Alizee Zimmermann